|Pilot F/O Roy L. Kross, O-186666, 25th PRS (WIA, died December 6, 1943) Cook County, IL

 After the crash, 5th Bomber Command phoned 8th Photographic Reconnaissance Squadron to inform them of the crash.

 Captain Skyes borrowed a 5th Bomber Command L-5 to get a doctor to Hood Point Airfield.
 Meanwhile, F-4 41-2130 piloted by Lt Danvers landed at Hood Point Airfield and transported Kross to Port Moresby arriving at 9:30pm and Kross was hospitalized at the 171st Station Hospital and died the next day.

 Kross was officially declared dead on December 6, 1943.
-Initially, he was buried in Port Moresby New Guinea.
-Postwar, his remains were transported to the United States for permenant burial.
+Initially, he was buried in Port Moresby.
+Postwar, his remains were transported to the United States for permanent burial.
 During June 1948, he was buried at Fairmount-Willow Hills Memorial Park in Willow Springs, IL.